Pocketkid2/TheChosenDownloader/README.md

 The `--audio_language`, `--subtitle_language`, and `--video_quality` arguments are required.
 The script will return results that match the provided audio language, subtitle language, and video quality.

 The results are sorted by season and episode number.

-### New Features

-Compared to `download_stage1.py`, this script adds the following features:

-- It downloads the video, audio, and subtitles for each episode.
-- It merges the downloaded files into a single MP4 file using `ffmpeg`.
-- It names the output file according to the season, episode, and title.
-- It creates a directory for each season and places the output files in the appropriate directory.